On the Trade-off of Intra-/Inter-class Diversity for Supervised Pre-training: Related Work

 \section{Related Work}

-In this section, we briefly review recent studies on supervised pre-training from data-centric perspectives.
+We briefly review recent studies on supervised pre-training from data-centric perspectives.
 First, on the composition of the pre-training dataset, \cite{Hashimoto2021ModelPS} presents a scaling law that predicts the test loss on downstream tasks under varying source dataset compositions, while \cite{jain2022data} studies the performance on downstream tasks when subsets of the pre-training dataset are removed.
 Second, on the label space of supervised pre-training, \cite{zhao2022blessing} offers a statistical analysis explaining pre-training techniques' success in NLP, showing that class diversity in pre-training tasks substantially enhances sample efficiency in downstream tasks, while the study by~\cite{hong2023towards} explores the impact of pre-training label granularity on downstream tasks, emphasizing the importance of selecting an appropriate level of label granularity.
 Lastly, \cite{entezari2023the} explores the impact of pre-training data distribution on transfer performance, finding the choice of the pre-training dataset to be crucial.
 In contrast, we dive into the trade-off of the intra-/inter-class diversity in the supervised pre-training dataset.
 The study related the most to ours is \cite{Huh2016WhatMI}, where the authors empirically examined the importance of pre-training data characteristics on downstream performance.
-While covering a wide range of pre-training data characteristics, this study takes a limited step to explore the trade-off of intra-/inter-class diversity in the pre-training dataset (Section 5.5 in \cite{Huh2016WhatMI}).
-Specifically, the authors only considered two different cases of intra-/inter-class diversity, \ie, $K=\{500, 1000\}$, which can hardly unfold the full picture of the impact of the intra-/inter-class diversity on the downstream performance to draw convincing conclusions.
-In contrast, we provide an in-depth study on the trade-off of intra-/inter-class diversity in the pre-training dataset.
-Both empirically and theoretically, we show that such a trade-off would transfer to the downstream performance and our theory uncovers a surprising property of the optimal class-to-sample ratio: it is invariant to the size of the pre-training dataset.
+While covering a wide range of pre-training data characteristics, this study only briefly explores the trade-off of intra-/inter-class diversity in the pre-training dataset (Section 5.5 in \cite{Huh2016WhatMI}).
+Specifically, the authors only considered two different cases of intra-/inter-class diversity, \ie, $K=\{500, 1000\}$ for ImageNet.
+In contrast, we, both empirically and theoretically, show how such a trade-off would impact the downstream performance and our theory uncovers a surprising property of the optimal class-to-sample ratio: it is invariant to the size of the pre-training dataset.